Age and pandemic: Time lost, plans canceled, dreams deferred

 ST. PETERSBURG, Fla.
-(AP) — Elizabeth Hubbard was booked for a cruise that followed the path of Lewis and Clark’s expedition in the Pacific Northwest.
+(AP) — Elizabeth Hubbart was booked for a cruise that followed the path of Lewis and Clark’s expedition in the Pacific Northwest.
 Joel Demski was set to watch and cheer his grandson graduating from the Naval Academy.
 James Kelly planned a trip to Scotland, to scatter his father’s ashes in the Clyde River near Glasgow.

 They are all older than 60.
 And like millions of others, they now face the painful realization that their plans, their hopes, their bucket-list items, were not simply deferred but in many cases denied thanks to the coronavirus.